Edmund M. Clarke: Biography

 Born in Newport News, Virginia, Clarke received a B.A. degree in mathematics from the University of Virginia, Charlottesville, in 1967, an M.A. degree in mathematics from Duke University, Durham NC, in 1968, and a Ph.D. degree in computer science from Cornell University, Ithaca, New York, in 1976.
 After receiving his Ph.D., he taught in the Department of Computer Science at Duke University, for two years.
 In 1978, he moved to Harvard University, Cambridge, Massachusetts, where he was an assistant professor of computer science in the Division of Applied Sciences.
 He left Harvard in 1982 to join the faculty in the Computer Science Department at Carnegie Mellon University, Pittsburgh, Pennsylvania.
 He was appointed full professor in 1989.
 In 1995, he became the first recipient of the FORE Systems Professorship, an endowed chair in the Carnegie Mellon School of Computer Science.
 He became a university professor in 2008 and became an emeritus professor in 2015.

-He died from COVID-19 in December 2020, at age 75, during the COVID-19 pandemic in Pennsylvania.
+Clarke died from COVID-19 in December 2020, at age 75, during the COVID-19 pandemic in Pennsylvania.